U.S. backs out of Latam development fund in sign of policy shift

 IDB member countries pledge to renew the fund's coffers every several years.
 At the October meeting, the IDB governors agreed to provide an additional $300 million to keep the fund running from 2019 to 2023.

 In the U.S. absence, Latin American and Caribbean countries contributed 55 percent of the total $317 million added to the MIF this year, while Japan pledged $85 million, the IDB said.
-During the last replenishment in 2007, contributions from Latin America and the Caribbean totaled 8 percent of the $501 million added to the fund.
-The United States contributed $150 million.
+During the last replenishment in 2007, contributions from Latin America and the Caribbean totaled 8 percent of funds.

 A representative of the U.S. delegation said delegates were under instruction not to comment.